-If the test results indicate cancer was found, you may want to seek a second opinion to confirm the diagnosis.
+If the test results say cancer was found, you may want to seek a second opinion to confirm the diagnosis.
 Before getting a second opinion, you may want to contact your insurance company to find out what your policy covers.

 Is the hospital accredited by the Joint Committee on Accreditation of Healthcare Organizations and the American College of Surgery?